hv-leo/pdi-dropbox-plugin/docs/DropboxOutput.md

 Target Files  |  Target Dropbox remote locations to writes the files.

 ### Example
+In this example:
-In this example, we are uploading a file called 'localFile.txt' to our Dropbox storage, as 'remoteFile.txt'.
+* A file, called localFile.txt, was successfully uploaded to our Dropbox storage, as remoteFile.txt.
+* And there was a failed upload attempt of an inexistent file, called notFound.txt.

 ![alt text](https://github.com/LeonardoCoelho71950/pdi-dropbox-plugin/blob/master/screenshots/dropbox-output.png "Uploading a file to Dropbox")